Abstract independence relations in neostability theory: Symmetry

-((i) $\Rightarrow$ (ii)) Suppose that $\ind = \ind$-Kim-independence.
-Then $\ind$-Kim-independence satisfies left transitivity and symmetry by \thref{adler}.
-Therefore, by \thref{symmetry-characterisation}, $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$.
-As $\ind = \ind$-Kim-independence, this means that $\ind$ satisfies GUWP w.r.t. $\ind$. \end{proof} We thus recover the implication that, if $\dind$ is an Adler independence relation, then $T$ is simple: if $\dind$ is an Adler independence relation, then $\dind = (\dind)^* = \find$ and so by \thref{air-and-existence-of-morley-seqs} $\find$-Kim-independence implies $\find$.
+((ii) $\Rightarrow$ (i)) If $\ind$ satisfies GUWP w.r.t. $\ind$, then by \thref{compatible-kim-ind} $\ind$-Kim-independence and $\ind$-Conant-independence coincide, and by \thref{rel-wit-implies-kim-fork-eq-kim-div} $\ind$-Kim-dividing and $\ind$-Kim-forking also agree.
+Thus, by \thref{air-and-existence-of-morley-seqs}, $\ind = \ind$-Kim-independence. \end{proof} We thus recover the implication that, if $\dind$ is an Adler independence relation, then $T$ is simple: if $\dind$ is an Adler independence relation, then $\dind = (\dind)^* = \find$ and so by \thref{air-and-existence-of-morley-seqs} $\find$-Kim-independence implies $\find$.
 Hence, by \thref{find-stronger-than-relative-kim}, $\find = \find$-Kim-independence.
 Therefore, by \thref{air-and-guwp}, $\find$ satisfies GUWP w.r.t. $\find$, i.e., Kim's Lemma for simple theories holds.
 So $T$ is simple.